Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 Your veterinarian will diagnose a UTI by taking, and testing, a urine sample from your dog.

-Antibiotics will usually kill off the bacteria pretty quickly and Fifi will get to feeling better fast – that’s always good news!
+Sometimes anti-inflammatory medication is enough to reduce the sorenss and alleviate the symptoms but if necessary antibiotics will usually kill off the bacteria pretty quickly and Fifi will get to feeling better fast – that’s always good news!

-If the infection is what caused the incontinence, then once it’s cleared up she will be fine and hopefully the problem won’t recur.
+If the infection is what caused the incontinence, then once it’s cleared up, she will be fine and hopefully the problem won’t recur.

 BUT if the infection was the result of another health issue then your vet will want to run more tests so that he/she can treat both problems properly.